• May 2

 And those things are genuinely useful.
 Awareness matters.
 Understanding matters.

 But patterns don't only live in your thoughts.
 They live in your nervous system.
-They formed in the body before you had language for them, in moments where something felt important enough to protect — connection, belonging, safety, approval.
+They formed in the body before you had language for them, in moments where something felt important enough to protect, connection, belonging, safety, approval.
 And the nervous system, being efficient, automated those responses.

-So now, decades later, when something feels even slightly familiar, your body responds the way it learned to.
-Often before your mind has any idea what's happening.
+So now, decades later, when something feels even slightly familiar, your body responds the way it learned to, often before your mind has any idea what's happening.

-This is why you can understand a pattern completely and still find yourself mid-reaction, watching yourself do the thing you promised yourself you wouldn't do again.
+This is why you can understand a pattern completely and still find yourself mid-reaction, watching yourself do the thing you promised you wouldn't do again.

 Awareness lives in the thinking mind.
 Patterns live in the nervous system.
 And the nervous system doesn't change through insight alone.
 It changes through safety, repetition, and completing the cycles it has been holding.

-Think about the last time you felt activated — anxious, defensive, shut down, compelled to fix or please or perform.
+Think about the last time you felt activated, anxious, defensive, shut down, compelled to fix or please or perform.

 You probably used some version of your tools to get through it.
 And they probably helped enough to function.